 On May 17, 1872, seventeen people convened in the Community House on Church Street or “Holy Row,” now called Sunset Drive, in the fledgling town of Norcross, renamed First Baptist Church of Norcross in 1954.
 John J. Thrasher, Norcross´ founder, was among the founding members of this church.
 For several years, this church held services in the Community House, which was also used by the Methodist and Presbyterians until each denomination built its own church.
 In 1880, the Baptist church members began plans for a building and appointed a building committee, all of whom were women.
 Four additional women were selected in 1882 as the fundraising committee.
 Once the committee had raised $1000, work began on the church building at this location.
 In the early 1960, the church’s continued growth necessitated a move to a larger facility.
 Foe over 80 years this church served the members of First Baptist Church of Norcross, but on September 29, 1963, the congregation heard its last service in this building.
 First Baptist Church of Norcross moved to North Peachtree Street in October 1963.

 Norcross was chartered in 1870 through the founder, JJ “Cousin John” Thrasher, and named for his good friend, Jonathan Norcross, the 4th mayor (1851) of Atlanta.
 “Cousin John” purchased tracts of land which he subdivided and sold as lots along the developing Richmond and Danville Railroad Line in Gwinnett County.
 The first train on this line ran to Atlanta in June 1870.
 Norcross was made an incorporated town by act of the State Legislature on October 26th, 1870, and Cousin John was elected the first mayor.
-He laid out and donated a square of land for a part “so to be used for all time, never for industrial purposes of any kind.”
+He laid out and donated a square acre of land for a park “so to be used for all time, never for industrial purposes of any kind.”

 In February 1907, the Norcross Women’s Club took on the challenge of forming a public library.
 The Norcross Library, Gwinnett County’s first, opened on July 1, 1907 in a small room in the public schoolhouse.
 The libraries primary benefactor was Mr. Edward F. Buchanan, who had been orphaned as a child, raised by foster parents in Norcross, and made his fortune on Wall Street.
 In September 1907, he donated $2500 to the library fund.
 However, it would be fourteen years before the library found a long term home, as Mr. Buchanan lost his fortune and asked the Women’s Club to loan his donated $2500 to his foster mother.
 The library opened in September 1921 with 2500 books and with Miss Lola Key as librarian – a role she held for nineteen years.
 Except for a time during World War II when the American Red Cross used it, this building housed Norcross’ public library until July 1971, when the library was moved to a larger facility on Carlyle Street to better serve the needs of the growing community.